lofar-astron/prefactor/docs/source/running.rst

 -------------------------------------

-You can stop a pipeline run anytime by terminating the genericpipeline process (typically by pressing in the terminal where you started it).
+You can stop a pipeline run anytime by terminating the genericpipeline process (typically by pressing CNTL-C in the terminal where you started it).
 Sometimes some of the processes that the pipeline started don't get properly terminated, so if the genericpipeline process doesn't terminate you should look for its child processes and terminate them too.